-THE LEGISLATURE
+THE LEGISLATURE .

-CHAPTER I-Parliament
+CHAPTER I- PARLIAMENT

-- 65. Establishment of Parliament

-- 66. Qualifications and disqualifications for election to Parliament

-- 67. Vacation of seats of members

-- 68. Salaries, etc., of members of Parliament
+- 65. Establishment of Parliament - 66.
+Qualifications and disqualifications for election to Parliament - 67.
+Vacation of seats of members - 68.
+Remuneration, etc., of members of Parliament

 - 69. Penalty for member sitting or voting before taking oath

-- 70. Vacation of seat on resignation or voting against political party
+- 70. Vacation of seat on resignation, etc.

 - 71. Bar against double membership

 - 72. Sessions of Parliament

 - 73. President's address and messages to Parliament

+- 73A.
+Rights of Ministers as respects Parliament

 - 74. Speaker and Deputy Speaker

 - 75. Rules of procedure, quorum, etc.

 - 76. Standing committees of Parliament

 - 77. Ombudsman

 - 78. Privileges and immunities of Parliament and members

 - 79. Secretariat of Parliament